-Non-Containerized Workflows.
-We have evaluated the PROV-IO+ framework for non-containerized workflows on a state-of-the-art supercomputer named Cori, which is a Cray XC40 supercomputer deployed at the National Energy Research Scientific Computing Center (NERSC) with a peak performance of about 30 petaflops.
-As shown in Table 3, Cori uses the Slurm job scheduler and do not use container runtime by default.
-We conduct experiments on Cori using 64 Intel Xeon "Haswell" processor nodes and up to 4096 cores, unless otherwise specified.
-The storage backend is a Lustre parallel file system (PFS) with stripe count of 128 and stripe size of 16MB.
+We have evaluated the PROV-IO framework on a state-of-the-art supercomputer.
+We do experiments with 64 Intel Xeon "Haswell" processor nodes and up to 4096 cores, unless otherwise specified.
+The storage backend is a Lustre file system with stripe count of 128 and stripe size of 16MB.

-We apply PROV-IO+ to three representative noncontainerized workflows including Top Reco [28], DASSA [5], and an H5bench-based workflow [29].
+We apply PROV-IO to three representative workflows including Top Reco [24], DASSA [5], and an H5bench-based workflow [25].
 As mentioned in §3, the three use cases exhibit diverse characteristics (e.g., various file formats, I/O interfaces, metadata) and provenance needs (e.g., file/dataset/attribute lineage, I/O statistics, metadata versioning).
-We summarize the information tracked by PROV-IO+ in the experiments to meet the provenance needs in Table 4 and elaborate them in detail in the following subsections.
+We summarize the information tracked by PROV-IO in the experiments to meet the provenance needs in Table 3 and elaborate them in detail in the following subsections.